 Consume fresh produce first

 For fresh fruits and vegetables, it’s better to consume them first before they surpass their peak ripeness and freshness.
-You can achieve this by mapping out a schedule and storing them properly.
+You can do this by mapping out a schedule and storing them properly.
 Here are some tips:

 - Keep bananas in bunches and tightly wrap a plastic cling film around the stalks to keep ethylene (a ripening hormone) from reaching the rest of the fruit